 Our Pfäffikon office is a short walk from Lake Zurich and is powered by renewable hydro-electric energy.
-The office underwent a full refurbishment in 2019 which included upgrading the lighting to smart LED lamps.
-This has driven a saving of 8500kwh over a quarter and continues to drive energy efficiency savings.
+The office has recently put in place smart, motion-sensored LED lamps, as well as more efficient batteries for our back-up power.
+This has driven savings of ~19,000 KwH each quarter.

 Environmental Training and Awareness